-Printed circuit boards shall be manufactured by a facility which has a minimum capability re ECSS-Q-70-10 & ECSS-Q-70-11.
-Or other national equivalent, it's not a RAL requirement for the manufacturer to be ESA approved.
+Printed circuit boards shall be manufactured by a facility which has a minimum capability approval under BS 9761 for multi-layer boards and BS 9762 for double-sided boards.
+Or other national equivalent.

 Solder resist coatings and component placement labelling shall not be used.
 Base laminates shall be woven glass re-inforced epoxy resin, NEMA grade FR4 or equivalent.